 Severe renal insufficiency Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
 Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more because metabolites may accumulate and cause problems (accumulation least likely with fentanyl and methadone)

-Dextroamphetamine (initially, 2.5 to 10 mg orally 2 times a day)
+Dextroamphetamine (initially, 2.5 mg orally once or twice a day)

 These drugs are typically given in the morning and as needed later.
 The maximum dose of methylphenidate seldom exceeds 60 mg/day.
 For some patients, caffeine-containing beverages provide enough stimulation.
 Stimulants may also potentiate analgesia.